core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Group Configuration ## {#sec-groupconf}

-The following defines how groups of different types are named, created, discovered and maintained.
+The following defines how groups of different types are named, created, discovered, and maintained.

 ### Group Naming ### {#sec-groupnaming}

-Different types of group are named as specified below, separately for CoAP groups, application groups and security groups.
+Different types of groups are named as specified below, separately for CoAP groups, application groups, and security groups.

 #### CoAP Groups ### {#sec-groupnaming-coap}